aspk/askedagain/README.md

 Real-time community clustering analytics for Friendster's social network

 ### Details
+Clustering, or community detection, is one of the most fundamental problems for social network analysis.
+Dynamic estimation of clusters in large social networks allows for real time insights into the current state and current direction of graph evolution that would not be available otherwise.

 Implement and verify latency/precision tests for [Hollocou et al](https://hal.archives-ouvertes.fr/hal-01639506v1/document)'s one pass streaming graph clustering algorithm

 #### Model Assumptions